wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 2. Clone the GitHub repo to download the lab artifacts and Linux shell scripts that are used in the lab.
 Then, set execute permissions for the scripts.

     a.
-Open a Terminal window on the VM by clicking the terminal icon on the Desktop.
+Open a terminal window on the VM by clicking the terminal icon on the Desktop.

     ![](./lab1-media/media/image0010.png)